ruyrybeyro/k3s-cluster/README.md

 - [Renovate](https://github.com/renovatebot/renovate)
 - Ubuntu LTS 22.04 OS with fully automated upgrades enabled

-Note: Documentation and upgrade procedure is still a WIP.

 ### TODO

 - Automate the cluster and chart upgrades